Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 ### Add openSSL script to start the Axway API Gateway agents

-The agent only accept environment variables and clear value, but you can add scripting around the agent startup to decrypt a password using openSSL.
+The agent only accepts environment variables and clear value, but you can add scripting around the agent startup to decrypt a password using openSSL.

 #### Password encryption with openSSL